 Matt & Rosie

 Matt is a trustee of the Dyspraxia Foundation and his girlfriend, Rosie, was diagnosed with Dyspraxia at the age of four.
-We are both still hear misunderstandings about the condition and are taking part in events across 2017 to raise awareness of Dyspraxia/DCD.
+We both still hear misunderstandings about the condition and are taking part in events across 2017 to raise awareness of Dyspraxia/DCD and anxiety/mental health.

 To read their fully story, and to donate, please visit: